-Look no further than 400s on the track—but with a slight twist.
-Rather than busting out a handful of one-lappers as fast as you can with a long, hand-on-knees recovery between repeats, alternate running 400m at your 5K-10K pace with a 400m “recovery” lap 10 seconds slower than the one you just completed.
-The catch?
-These aren’t really 400m repeats—it’s a continuous workout.
+Look no further than 400s on the track — but with a slight twist.
+Rather than busting out a handful of single-lappers as fast as you can with a long, hand-on-knees recovery between repeats, alternate running 400m at your 5K-10K pace with a 400m “recovery” lap 10 seconds slower than the one you just completed.
+This is the catch.
+These aren’t really 400m repeats — it’s a continuous workout.
 No stopping!

 So how long should you go?
 Until you can no longer maintain the target paces, explains Nate Jenkins, an elite runner and coach based in Andover, Mass.